melloddy/performance_evaluation/README.md

 #### Step 1.
 Generate the require file for this analysis

-Ensure you have generated a CSV file with headers 'task_id_cls' and 'task_id_clsaux' that map identical tasks overlapping between CLS and CLSAUX models.
+Ensure you have generated a CSV file (instructions in Step 0 above) with headers 'task_id_cls' and 'task_id_clsaux' that map identical tasks overlapping between CLS and CLSAUX models.

 NB: Tasks that are unique to CLSAUX should not be in this file.